nmrtm/globox/README.md

-# GloBox
-### The Project
-#### My task was to analyze the results of the A/B test of a website banner for a fictional company GloBox, and provide a recommendation to stakeholders about whether they should launch the experience.

-### Context
-#### GloBox is primarily known amongst its customer base for boutique fashion items and high-end decor products.
-However, their food and drink offerings have grown tremendously in the last few months, and the company wants to bring awareness to this product category to increase revenue.
-To this end, an A/B test that highlights key products in the food and drink category as a banner was run at the top of the mobile website.

-### Objectives
-#### • Boost the visibility of the Food & Drink section
-#### • Increase revenue

-### Key Metrics
-#### • Conversion Rate / Conversion Lift
-#### • Average Amount Spent

-### Process
-#### 1. The exploratory data analysis, data cleaning and transformation were done in Beekeeper Studio using PostgreSQL.
-#### 2. After the data cleaning and transformation, a new dataset was created in Beekeeper Studio and exported to Tableau Desktop for exploratory data visualisation.
-#### 3. The same dataset was also analysed in Google Sheets for hypothesis testing, determining confidence intervals and power analysis.
-#### 4. Another dataset was also exported in the same way to Tableau Desktop later to check for novelty effects.
-#### 5. All the visualisations and insights were cohesively put together in the slide deck attached below.

-### Key Insights
-#### 1. While there were no significant differences in the revenue, the conversion rate increased significantly in the treatment group.
-#### 2. Users from Mexico, men and Android users converted the most.
-#### 3. No novelty effects were detected.

-### Recommendation
-#### As only one of the objectives was met, I recommended to rerun the test with certain conditions.
-The details can be found in the slide deck and the technical report.
+# GloBox A/B Test Analysis

+## 🧪 The Project
+Analyze the results of an A/B test for a website banner for GloBox, a fictional company, and provide a data-backed recommendation to stakeholders about whether to launch the new banner experience.

+---

+## 🏢 Business Context
+GloBox is primarily known for boutique fashion items and high-end decor.
+However, their food and drink offerings have grown significantly in recent months.
+To increase visibility and drive revenue in this category, they launched an A/B test on their **mobile website**, featuring a promotional banner at the top.

+---

+## 🎯 Objectives
+- **Boost visibility** of the *Food & Drink* section
+- **Increase revenue**

+---

+## 📊 Key Metrics
+- **Conversion Rate / Conversion Lift**
+- **Average Amount Spent per User**

+---

+## 🧠 Process
+1. **Data cleaning, transformation, and exploratory analysis** were conducted in **Beekeeper Studio** using PostgreSQL.
+2. Cleaned datasets were **exported to Tableau Desktop** for visual exploration.
+3. The same data was also analyzed in **Google Sheets** for:
+   - Hypothesis testing
+   - Confidence interval estimation
+   - Power analysis
+4. A second dataset was exported for **novelty effect analysis** in Tableau.
+5. Final results and visual insights were compiled in the **attached slide deck and technical report**.

+---

+## 🔍 Key Insights
+- 📈 The **treatment group** showed a **significant lift in conversion rate** but no notable increase in revenue.
+- 🌍 Highest conversion rates were seen among:
+  - Users from **Mexico**
+  - **Male** users
+  - Users on **Android** devices
+- 🕒 **No novelty effects** were observed over time.

+---

+## ✅ Recommendation
+Since only one of the two business objectives was achieved, I recommended **re-running the test** with modifications, outlined in detail in the slide deck and technical report.

+---

+## 🗂 Files Included

+- `init_schema.sql` – Contains all queries used for:
+  - Exploratory analysis
+  - Conversion rate calculations
+  - Group comparisons
+  - Tableau/Sheets-ready extracts
+- `README.md` – You’re reading it!
+- Optional: Slide deck (if added to the repo)

+> ⚠️ Note: Due to lack of schema permissions on the Neon-hosted PostgreSQL database, some DDL operations (like `CREATE TABLE`) may not execute if tested directly.
+All code was written and tested in Beekeeper Studio using existing datasets.

+---

+## 🧰 Tools Used
+- PostgreSQL (Neon via Beekeeper Studio)
+- Tableau Desktop
+- Google Sheets
+- GitHub